burtr/reu-cfs/reu-cfs-2023/python-the-language/README.md

 1. [Assertion programming](https://github.com/burtr/reu-cfs/blob/master/reu-cfs-2023/python-the-language/4_assertion_programming.ipynb).
 One might think this fourth chapter should not be here, as it is about things totally different.
 However, this learning trail's goal is success at the entire programming bundle: the language, its innate switfness in implemenation\, its semantic nuances and grace, and that one writes programs that are correct.
-Hence loop invariants.
+Hence loop invariants and assertion programming.

 Previous editions of this learning trail,